DoriaWW/Airbnb-Review_Score-Spain/README.md

 # To review or not to review?
 That's the question

-__Does the amount of reviews that your listing is getting on AirBnB affect the actual review score?
+__Does the number of reviews that your listing is getting on AirBnB affect the actual review score?
 Does this effect differ between big or small cities in Spain?__

 ![Headerphoto](https://s3.amazonaws.com/blog4.0/blog/wp-content/uploads/Feature-Image_The-Ultimate-Guide-to-Airbnb-Reviews@2x-scaled.png)